martijnboers/unaware/README.md

 ```
 Anonymize data in JSON, XML, and CSV files by replacing values with realistic-looking alternatives.

-Use the -method hashed option to preserve relationships by ensuring identical
+Use the -method deterministic option to preserve relationships by ensuring identical
 input values get the same masked output value.
 By default every run uses a
 random salt, use STATIC_SALT=test123 environment variable for consistent
 masking.